Ales – U.S. Open Beer Championship Categories

 Color SRM: 2-4

 Color: Straw to pale.
-These are the lightest of all German wheat beers.
-Versions made with fruits or other flavorings may take on corresponding hues.
+These are the lightest of all the German wheat beers.

 Clarity: May appear hazy or cloudy from yeast or chill haze